Skip to Main Content

 Adaptive Technology Workstation

 An adaptive technology workstation with added accessibility hardware and software is available on the first floor of the Campus Library in the Information Commons.
+This technology has been generously funded by Student Technology Fees of both UW Bothell and Cascadia College.
 Priority is given to UWB and CC students.

 Computer Workstations